 Dual Enrollment funding is available up to the student's high school graduation or home study completion date or the 45 quarter hours Funding Cap, whichever occurs first.
-Students are only eligible for four quarters of Dual Enrollment funding during the school year referenced above.

 Loan Programs

 The William D. Ford Federal Direct Loan Program (Direct Loan) allows eligible students and parents to borrow from the U.S. Department of Education.
 The Direct Loan programs include Subsidized and Unsubsidized Direct Student Loans and Direct Parent PLUS Loans.
 These loans are repaid directly to the U.S. Department of Education.